Rajat-Saxena/movie-budget-analysis/README.md

 ## Preface
 This analysis covers the below points:
 * Finding the most expensive movies of all time.
-* Finding genre of the most expensive movies.
+* Finding genre of expensive movies.
 * Finding the best small budget movies.
 * Identifying production company of most expensive movies.
 * Relation between high budget and a good movie.